 The Company has established procedures to ensure that all transactions with interested persons are reported to the AC and the transactions are carried out at arm's length and under normal commercial terms.
-The details of interested person transactions for FY2022 are set out below:
+The details of interested person transactions for FY2023 are set out below:

-Name of Interested Person Nature of relationship Aggregate value of all interested person transactions for year ended 31 July 2022 (excluding transactions less than \$100,000 and transactions conducted under shareholders' mandate pursuant to Rule 920) \$'000 Aggregate value of all hospitality-related transactions for year ended 31 July 2022 which are conducted under shareholders' mandate pursuant to Rule 920 (excluding transactions less than \$100,000) ICP Ltd. and its subsidiaries - Provision of hotel management, technical, project management and other services to a subsidiary of the Company Mr Aw Cheok Huat, who is a Non-Independent Non- Executive Director of the Company, is the controlling shareholder of ICP Ltd. Nil 199
+Name of Interested Person Nature of relationship Aggregate value of all interested person transactions for year ended 31 July 2023 (excluding transactions less than \$100,000 and transactions conducted under shareholders' mandate pursuant to Rule 920) \$'000 Aggregate value of all hospitality-related transactions for year ended 31 July 2023 which are conducted under shareholders' mandate pursuant to Rule 920 (excluding transactions less than \$100,000) (1) ICP Ltd. and its subsidiaries - Provision of hotel management, technical, project management and other services to a subsidiary of the Company Mr Ang Kong Meng who was a controlling shareholder of ICP Ltd.^[2] Mr Aw Cheok Huat who is a controlling shareholder of ICP Ltd.^[3] Nil 351